shawncatz/awssh/README.md

 - Searches for servers based on AWS tag Name.
 - Provides the ability to use single ssh and multiple ssh access.
-- Multiple can use cssh or csshX (configurable)
+- Use cssh or csshX (configurable) for mulit-server access
+- caches list of servers, to minimize calls to AWS (primarily for speed).

 ## Installation

+Generally, you will install this directly:

+    $ gem install awssh

 Add this line to your application's Gemfile: